Tags

 Then one fine day something changed . . .

-Having awoken in a skip,
+in a skip,

-Blinking into beams of a majestic sun,
+Blinking into beams of a majestic su

 With tentative fingers she felt the sum of her being

-Reveal itself, slowly unfurling
+l itself, slowly unfurling

 As a thousand cast-offs